PVT in Modeling Horizontal Multi-Fractured Wells in Ultra-Tight Rock

 Attendees should attend if they are involved in modeling reservoir or production or surface processes in ultra-tight reservoirs.

-.8 CEUs (Continuing Education Units) will be awarded for the 1-day version of the course.
-1.6 CEUs (Continuing Education Units) will be awarded for the 2-day version of the course.
+.8 CEUs (Continuing Education Units) are awarded for the 1-day version of the course, and 1.6 CEUs are awarded for the 2-day version of the course.